 VII.
 Franklin Delano Roosevelt and the “First” New Deal

 Few presidential elections in modern American history have been more consequential than that of 1932.
-The United States was struggling through the third year of the Depression and exasperated voters overthrew Hoover in a landslide to elect the Democratic governor of New York, Franklin Delano Roosevelt.
-Roosevelt came from a privileged background in New York’s Hudson River Valley (his distant cousin, Theodore Roosevelt, became president while Franklin was at Harvard).
-Franklin Roosevelt embarked upon a slow but steady ascent through state and national politics.
-In 1913, he was appointed Assistant Secretary of the Navy, a position he held during the defense emergency of World War I. In the course of his rise, in the summer of 1921, Roosevelt suffered a sudden bout of lower-body pain and paralysis.
+The United States was struggling through the third year of the Depression, and exasperated voters overthrew Hoover in a landslide for the Democratic governor of New York, Franklin Delano Roosevelt.
+Roosevelt came from a privileged background in New York’s Hudson River Valley (his distant cousin, Theodore Roosevelt, became president while Franklin was at Harvard) and embarked on a slow but steady ascent through state and national politics.
+In 1913, he was appointed assistant secretary of the navy, a position he held during the defense emergency of World War I. In the course of his rise, in the summer of 1921, Roosevelt suffered a sudden bout of lower-body pain and paralysis.
 He was diagnosed with polio.
 The disease left him a paraplegic, but, encouraged and assisted by his wife, Eleanor, Roosevelt sought therapeutic treatment and maintained sufficient political connections to reenter politics.
 In 1928, Roosevelt won election as governor of New York.
-He oversaw the rise of the Depression and drew from progressivism to address the economic crisis.
-During his gubernatorial tenure, Roosevelt introduced the first comprehensive unemployment relief program and helped to pioneer efforts to expand public utilities.
-He also relied on like-minded advisors.
-For example, Frances Perkins, then commissioner of the state’s Labor Department, successfully advocated pioneering legislation which enhanced workplace safety and reduced the use of child labor in factories.
-Perkins later accompanied Roosevelt to Washington and serve as the nation’s first female Secretary of Labor.22
+He oversaw the rise of the Depression and drew from the tradition of American progressivism to address the economic crisis.
+He explained to the state assembly in 1931, the crisis demanded a government response “not as a matter of charity, but as a matter of social duty.”
+As governor he established the Temporary Emergency Relief Administration (TERA), supplying public work jobs at the prevailing wage and in-kind aid—food, shelter, and clothes—to those unable to afford it.
+Soon the TERA was providing work and relief to ten percent of the state’s families.36 Roosevelt relied on many like-minded advisors.
+Frances Perkins, for example, the commissioner of the state’s labor department, successfully advocated pioneering legislation that enhanced workplace safety and reduced the use of child labor in factories.
+Perkins later accompanied Roosevelt to Washington and served as the nation’s first female secretary of labor.37

 VIII.
 The New Deal in the South